Samrala: Demographics

-The population of children aged of 0-6 was 2008 which was 10.20% of the population.
+The population of children aged 0–6 was 2008 which was 10.20% of the population.
 The female sex ratio is of 897 against state average of 895.
 The child sex ratio in Samrala is 803 compared to Punjab state average of 846.
 The literacy rate of Samrala city is 83.70% higher than state average of 75.84%.
 In Samrala, male literacy is 87.28% while female literacy rate is 79.76%.

 Samrala has substantial population of Schedule Caste.
 Schedule Caste constitutes 29.11% of total population in Samrala.
-Samrala currently doesn’t have any Schedule Tribes.
+Samrala currently doesn't have any Schedule Tribes.

+The table below shows the population of different religious groups in Samrala city, as of 2011 census.

 Politics

 The city is part of the Samrala Assembly Constituency.